hannibal002/SkyHanni/docs/security_incident_faq.md

-**SkyHanni got hacked on 2026-04-18 (UTC).
+**SkyHanni got hacked on April 18, 2026 at 00:01 UTC.
 An attacker found a way to upload malicious mod versions to our GitHub releases for a short period of time.
 Current data shows a very small number of affected users, though an exact total cannot be confirmed.
 No maintainer account was accessed, and Modrinth downloads were unaffected.** **You are potentially at risk if:**
 * **You downloaded ANY version of SkyHanni 8.x.x from GitHub.**
 * **You manually downloaded from GitHub Releases during the affected window (see FAQ for times).**
 * **Your game pulled an update via the GitHub auto-updater during the affected window AND you have restarted your game since then.**